hunter-college-ossd-spr-2020/project-evaluation/evaluation_template.md

 1. How many commits have been made in the past week?
+* At least 18 commits have been made in the past week.
 <br>

 1. When was the most recent commit?
+* The most recent commit was an hour ago today on Feb 24 2020, at around an hour before 10:38AM.
 <br>

 1. How many issues are currently open?